-Voice stress analysis (VSA) was developed in the 1970’s by three American army personnel who were first tasked with enabling voice identification of intercepted radio communications.
-The premise is that changes in something known as the physiological microtremor due to the fight or flight response will be noticeable in graphic representations of a subject’s answers.
+Voice stress analysis (VSA) was developed in the 1970’s by three American army personnel.
+These men were first tasked with enabling voice identification of intercepted radio communications.
+The premise is that something known as the physiological microtremor will change due to the fight or flight response.
+These changes were supposed to be noticeable in graphic representations of a subject’s answers.

 Also, the only physiological reactions being recorded are at the moment of the subject’s answer which is a maximum of one second.
 Although a physiological response is generally initiated within milliseconds of a perceived threat they are different for each individual and can last for up to 15 seconds.
-Thus VSA is taking only a tiny portion of the response (if any) to be analysed, as opposed to traditional polygraph which is continuously measuring.
+Thus voice stress analysis is taking only a tiny portion of the response (if any) to be analysed, as opposed to traditional polygraph which is continuously measuring.
 This can lead to serious errors.

 The three largest associations; the American polygraph association (APA), the European polygraph association (EPA) and the Israeli computerised polygraph association (ICPA) all do NOT condone Voice Stress Analysis (VSA) in any form.